watsonpaul80/tipping_monster/Docs/README.md

 ## 🔑 Environment Variables

-The scripts expect the following environment variables to be defined:
+The scripts expect the following environment variables to be defined (see `.env.example` for a template):

 - `BF_USERNAME`
 - `BF_PASSWORD`